Indie Dev App Launch Checklist

 In order for your app to get discovered you need to use keywords relevant to your app functionality.

 The basic idea is to use the most important keywords in your app description 4-5 times.
-Additionally you can try to include one main keyword in your app name.

 When it comes to finding the right keywords I use KeywordTool & SearchMan, both have some limited functionality for free which should be enough for one app.